YaSuei88/YaSuei88/README.md

 <h3 align="center"> Welcome to my Gitub page! </h3>

 I loves play around with data to find patterns and explaination of it.
 Besides being a data scientist, I am also...
-**A computational linguist** who has experiences in industry NLP projects in linguistic data processing. **An effective communicator** with extensive practice in community-building and creating highly shareable content in both traditional and digital media. **An awarded educator** who can convert complex information into digestible content in a timely fashion. **A strategic thinker** who can independently solve compound problems with excellent judgment and discretion.
+**A computational linguist** who has experiences in industry NLP projects in linguistic data processing. **An effective communicator** with extensive practice in both verbal and written forms. **An awarded educator** who worked with individuals that were above 2 standard deviation in terms of IQ. **A strategic thinker** who can independently solve compound problems with excellent judgment and discretion.

-🔦 The three public repositories show my projects from the Udemy Python and data science courses.
+🔦 The five public repositories show my projects from the Udemy Python and data science courses.

+* Password checker: A python project.
+Using website: pwned's API to check if your passwords have been leaked.

 - 🌱 I’m currently still learning **Machine learning, deep learning and NLP**